 LIC’s New Endowment Plus is the unit-linked plan offered by LIC.
 The plan allows you the choice of four investment funds which are as follows –

 - Growth Fund

 You can choose any of these funds for investment as per your risk profile.
-While Growth Fund is an equity-oriented fund which is risky, Bond and Secured Funds are debt funds which give stable returns.
+While a Growth Fund is an equity-oriented fund that is risky, Bond and Secured Funds are debt funds that give stable returns.
 Balanced Fund combines equity and debt investment to give you stability along with higher returns.

 The premiums that you pay for LIC’s New Endowment Plus plan would be invested in any of the selected funds based on the fund’s Net Asset Value (NAV).
 Do you know what NAV is all about?

 LIC NAV is the value of one unit of the fund that you choose.
 To understand NAV further, let’s understand how the fund works.
 The premiums which are collected from policyholders are pooled in one corpus.
 Thereafter, the corpus is invested in stocks and securities of different companies.
 Against each investment, a certain number of stocks or shares can be bought.
 When the total corpus is invested you get the total number of shares and stocks bought and that allows you to calculate the NAV.
 The formula for NAV calculation is as follows –

 NAV = (market value of the portfolio of the fund / total number of securities bought)

 Let’s understand with an example –

 Suppose 100 investors contribute INR 10,000 each building a corpus of INR 10 lakhs.
 Now, this corpus is invested as per the following details –

 10,000 shares of M/S ABC are bought @INR 20 each equalling INR 2 lakhs